mvolkmann/blog/src/smalltalk/17-methods.md

 Primitive methods are implemented in the VM, often in a way that is more efficient than what could be achieved in Smalltalk code.

-From the Blue Book ...
+From the book "Smalltalk-80: The Language and its Implementation", referred to as the "Blue Book":

 > All behavior in the system is invoked by messages, however,
 > all messages are not responded to by executing Smalltalk-80 methods.